havet/CheckHashGUI/README.rst

 ============
 CHECKHASHGUI
 ============
-A tool to compare the hash of a file to the official hash of the file.
+A tool to compare the hash of a file with the official hash of the file.

 I've taken a fork of my work to my heart and start from there.

-Per Tunedal
+My thanks to tunedal for the update to Python 3.

 How to use: